 Even though PWC currently make up about 7 percent of the 350,000+ boats registered in Pennsylvania, they were involved in a disproportionate number of boating accidents and complaints from other boaters and anglers.
 In 1999, 36 percent of all reported boating accidents involved at least one PWC, and 45 percent of all boating collisions involved at least one PWC.
 Analysis by the Fish and Boat Commission shows that operators not keeping a proper lookout or operating a boat in a reckless manner usually cause these accidents.
 Many of the accidents are caused by people new to boat operation, and nearly all of these accidents are avoidable.

 15. Where can I buy a Personal Flotation Device (PFD)?

-PFDs are available at many sporting goods stores.
-We maintain a list of PFD manufacturers on our PFD Information page.
+PFDs are available at many sporting goods stores and other boating related businesses.
+More PFD information is available on our PFD Information page.